 Firstly, in order to get rid of your old guitar nut, you need to remove your guitar strings since this is the “obstacle” that is placed right in front of your guitar nut.

-- Remove the guitar strings:
+Remove the guitar strings:

 Take a look at the tuning key, then start to adjust it by keeping turning it until you can feel the tension while touching the strings loosen little by little for each one.
 Once it is completely loose ready for removal, pull the string out of the tuning post.

-At the end point of the strings at the bright pins, you can use the built-in notch to slowly remove each pin, once it is pulled out, start removing the strings from the bridge.
+At the endpoint of the strings at the bright pins, you can use the built-in notch to slowly remove each pin, once it is pulled out, start removing the strings from the bridge.

 Now, if you notice, the only thing that keeps the guitar nut attached to the neck is a small amount of glue.
 This is the hard part: How to gently take it out without hurting or cutting into the instrument, your guitar, leaving ugly scratches on it.
 Also before that, the string tension is considered to be the important factor putting pressure on the guitar nut and holding it onto the neck.

 Now the ideal scenario that everyone would love to see is that your guitar nut is already loose and can be easily cut off, also placing cleanly in the right angle slot.
-For example, some types of guitars like acoustic, electric, North American or offshore have guitar nuts that sit at a right angle.
+For example, some types of guitars like acoustic, electric, North American, or offshore have guitar nuts that sit at the right angle.
 But in other cases such as Fender or Gibson nuts, these usually require more sophisticated moves and patience to remove since they sit at a square U-shape spot.

 But we all know things might not be that easy, the guitar nut itself can be a little bit “stubborn” at times, more efforts are demanded to extract the nut.
-There are a wide selection of tools to choose when it comes to knocking the nut loose.
+There is a wide selection of tools to choose from when it comes to knocking the nut loose.
 From a small blade, a hammer, a sharp knife, larger screwdrivers,… feel free to pick any of these, it all depends on which one you refer to with the least possibility of chipping around the surface of your guitar.

 A small blade can be used to score around the nut sides and then lift it off gently.
 Or tapping a hammer carefully on every side of the nut for it to loosen gradually.
 Remember every movement needs to be as gentle as possible and slowly a little bit at a time to avoid too much pressure inducing scratches on vintage instruments.
 Don’t worry if you think that the guitar nut is sticking into the surface and gentle movements are not enough to pull it out, let the vibrations finish the work then.
 Also remember the suggested direction is to cut the guitar nut away from the headstock, instead of towards it.
 In other circumstances, a sharp knife can also be used to score and trace the finish around the edges while at the same time avoid chipping.